jklmnn/imagejs/README.md

 Small tool to package javascript into a valid image file.
 Currently supported are gif and bmp.

+Building:

+`mkdir build && cd build && cmake .. && make`

 Usage:

+Run `imagejs option jsfile.js`.
-Run 'make' to compile and then run 'imagejs option jsfile.js' The outcoming image file will be named like the input file + the image ending..
+The outcoming image file will be named like the input file + the image ending..
-Options are currently bmp, gif, webp, pnm and pgf.
+Options are currently `bmp`, `gif`, `webp`, `pnm` and `pgf`.

-If you add -l as flag you your image is written to the file so that you can open it and view your code as a line of pixels.
+If you add `-l` as flag you your image is written to the file so that you can open it and view your code as a line of pixels.
 This is currently only supported for bmp files.

 Example: